psgeek/ps-package-manager/design-phase1/readme.md

 * Allow a compare for any project listed on the PackMan page.
 * Allow a project to be installed.
 ### Tasks
-Some of these tasks will be combined together to form a single action (for the list above).
+Some of these tasks will be combined together to form a single action (for the list above).  **Group** represents the priority/order needed for the project, though different people can work ahead on Group 2 or 3.
 * [ ] Get List of all active/approved GitHub App Designer projects, for possible download. **Group 2**
 * [ ] Determine if the GitHub list of projects are already installed in the host system. **Group 3**
 * [ ] List any pending updates for prior installed GitHub projects. **Group 3**